 Of course, you should consult your RV’s owner’s manual for the specific pressure threshold for your RV.
 Your RV’s owner’s manual may also recommend a specific type of water pressure regulator.
 Always go with what your owner’s manual recommends.

-How to Hook Up an RV Water Pressure Regulator
+How To Hook Up an RV Water Pressure Regulator

 The best method is to screw the regulator directly onto the spigot for the city water supply.
 From there, you can attach an RV water filter to the regulator, screw your city water drinking hose (not just a garden hose) into the filter, and connect the other end to your RV’s city water inlet.